Productive Restoration of Degraded Landscapes

 Our Objective

-The objective is to restore degraded landscapes in Tambopata by supporting local actors to adopt regenerative practices that recover ecosystems while creating sustainable livelihoods.
-The project promotes environmentally friendly technologies, strengthens technical capacities, and develops value chains that allow restoration to generate income.
+Restoring degraded landscapes in Tambopata by supporting local actors to adopt regenerative practices that recover ecosystems and create sustainable livelihoods.
+The project promotes nature-positive technologies, strengthens technical capacities, and develops value chains that allow restoration to generate income.

 Figures